cleverpush/cleverpush-developer-docs/docs/sdks/android/setup.md

 ## Notification open behaviour

-You can place this meta data option in your AndroidManifest.xml file to prevent our SDK from starting your launcher activity when a notification is opened:
+You can add the following meta-data option to your AndroidManifest.xml file to prevent our SDK from launching any activity when a notification is opened.

+When the app is in the background or killed state, clicking the notification will not open the application.
+It will neither call the SDK's launcher activity nor any custom launcher activity.

+This meta-data option is used to prevent the app from opening when a notification is clicked.

+If you want to open a custom activity when a notification is clicked, do not use this meta-data option.
+Instead, refer to: [Set Custom Notification Activity](https://developers.cleverpush.com/docs/sdks/android/methods#set-custom-notification-activity-enabled).

+To prevent our SDK from launching the default launcher activity when a notification is opened, add the following to your AndroidManifest.xml file:

 ```
 <meta-data android:name="com.cleverpush.notification_open_activity_disabled" android:value="true" />
 ```

-This can be used in combination with the NotificationOpenedCallbackListener so that you can decide when to finish the NotificationOpenedActivity.
+This can be used in combination with the NotificationOpenedCallbackListener, allowing you to decide when to finish the NotificationOpenedActivity.

 <!--DOCUSAURUS_CODE_TABS-->